 Click Privacy & security tab on the left.

-Those very concerned about their privacy can clear the Use a prediction service to help complete searches and URLs typed in the address bar, Predict network actions to improve page load performance and Automatically send usage statistics and crash reports to Opera check boxes.
+Those very concerned about their privacy can clear the Use a prediction service to help complete searches and URLs typed in the address bar, Predict network actions to improve page load performance, Help improve Opera by sending feature usage information and Automatically send crash reports to Opera check boxes.
 These options send anonymous data about your behavior and browsing habits to Opera.

 Always tick the Send a 'Do Not Track' request with your browsing traffic check box to prevent advertisers from storing and using your browsing habits.